-The cursor moves to the SEQUENCE ITEMS area.
-This area is for entering item numbers by which you wish to index your file.
-If you enter nothing in this area, your records will be sorted in a record number sequence.
-In the preceding paragraph's example, your index is by Last Name.
-Suppose that Last Name is item 002 in your record format.
+The cursor moves to SEQUENCE ITEMS.
+This area of the screen is for entering item numbers by which you wish to index your file.
+If you enter nothing in this area, your records will be sorted in record number sequence.
+In the preceding paragraph's example, your index is by LAST NAME.
+Suppose that LAST NAME is item 002 in your record format.
 At SEQUENCE ITEMS, you would type 002 .
 When you enter item numbers by which you want to index, you must type the entire item number, including leading zeroes.
-No! is necessary.
+(No! is necessary.)

 You can cause your records to be listed in order of more than one item by specifying several items at the SEQUENCE ITEMS prompt.
-For example, you might choose to list records first in order of last name and then in order of first name.
+For example, you might choose to list records in order of last and first names.
 This is a sort within a sort.
 Type any item numbers by which you wish to access records.
 You are not required to leave spaces between item numbers, enabling you to enter up to ten items.
 For instance, you could sort records in order of last name, then first name, date of birth, and finally address.
 Just list item numbers in the order in which you want the sort to occur.
-Press after entering sequence items.
+Press the after entering sequence items.